MaxwellKendall/django-documentation-tutorial/README.md

 Quit the server with CONTROL-C.
 ```

-To change the port run `python manage.py runserver 8080`
+- To change the port run `python manage.py runserver 8080`
+- To create the db run `python manage.py migrate`
+- To connect to the db run `sqlite3 db.sqlite3`

 ## Important